tidyomics/.github/profile/README.md

 documentation to enable a
 [tidy data](https://vita.had.co.nz/papers/tidy-data.pdf)
-analysis framework for omics data objects. tidyomics allows use of familiar [tidyverse](https://dplyr.tidyverse.org/) verbs (`select`, `filter`, `mutate`, etc.) to manipulate rich data objects in the
+analysis framework for omics data objects. tidyomics enables the use of familiar [tidyverse](https://dplyr.tidyverse.org/) verbs (`select`, `filter`, `mutate`, etc.) to manipulate rich data objects in the